-Trakm8 is a UK-based big data company.
+Trakm8 is a UK-based data analytics company that develops its own intellectual property to drive a greener, safer, connected tomorrow.
 As leaders in the fleet management, insurance and automotive sectors, we enable businesses to enhance their operations through a wide-range of telematics, camera and optimisation solutions.
 Collecting data through intellectual property ('IP')-owned hardware, Trakm8 fine-tunes algorithms and creates solutions that assist private drivers and commercial fleets with the reduction of risk, fuel consumption and insurance premiums, while improving productivity, safety and compliance.